LASSO risk and phase transition under dependence: Phase transition of LASSO under dependence

 \section{Phase transition of LASSO under dependence}

-Now we discuss the results in the noiseless setting $\sigma_w^2=0$ and understand the extend to which (\ref{lasso}) accurately recovers $\bbeta_0$ under this setting.
-Consider a class of distributions ${\cal F}_\epsilon$ whose mass at zero is greater than or equal to $1-\epsilon$, i.e.
+Note that the LASSO risk results based on Theorem \ref{thm1} work fine for entire $\sigma_w^2,\delta\in[0,\infty)$.
+To study phase transition, we only need to consider $\delta\in[0,1]$ and evaluate the results in the noiseless setting $\sigma_w^2=0$ and understand the extend to which (\ref{lasso}) accurately recovers $\bbeta_0$ under this setting.
+Consider a class of distributions ${\cal F}_\epsilon$ whose mass at zero is equal to $1-\epsilon$, i.e.